RX-M/web-public/self-study/ckad-mod-5/ckad-mod-5-content.md

 API deprecations are a major event in the Kubernetes development cycle and come with many announcements.
 After a deprecation announcement, the affected features and/or APIs that get deprecated will:

-<code>Begin generating warnings in the CLI when invoked or submitted to the Kubernetes API server</code>
+<li>Begin generating warnings in the CLI when invoked or submitted to the Kubernetes API server</li>
-<code>Have their functionality disabled while continuing to generate warnings</code>
+<li>Have their functionality disabled while continuing to generate warnings</li>
-<code>Eventually get removed from the codebase all together, usually within 2-3</code>
+<li>Eventually get removed from the codebase all together, usually within 2-3 releases</li>

 <pre class="wp-block-code"><code>
 $ kubectl run -o yaml --dry-run=client pod-with-reqs-limits --requests cpu=64m,memory=256Mi --limits cpu=256m,memory=512Mi --image nginx